hcovlab/dshiver/README.md

 1.  adapters you used for the Illumina sequencing in a fasta file (default name: Adapters.fasta)

-2.  primers you used for the amplification of the target prior to Illumina sequencing, in a fasta file (default name: Primers.fasta)
+2.  you used for the amplification of the target prior to Illumina sequencing, in a fasta file (default name: Primers.fasta)

 3.  reference alignment containing aligned whole genome sequences